 Home is the Place to Be

 Back in Iloilo, Kath reapplied for a volunteer position in the sanitarium.
-She didn’t consider BPOs as she hoped to find a paying job as a nurse.
+She didn’t consider call center jobs as she hoped to work as a nurse.
 Then she came across an online ad looking for virtual medical assistants.

 After working for two years at Xilium, Kath is enjoying the perks of work-life-balance while practising her profession.
 She pursues new hobbies like photography and enjoys outdoor activities.
 Kath loves taking pictures of food, supports eco-friendly products, and delights in the beauty of nature.